danthe1st/HTTPs-intercept/README.md

 when a commit is pushed.
 The build script can be found in the file [.github/workflows/build.yml](.github/workflows/build.yml).

-A binary can also be built using `mvn -Pnative package`.
+A native binary can also be built using `mvn -Pnative package`.
+This requires GraalVM.

 ### Systemd setup